 JPMorgan eyeing buyers for FreshDirect: Report

-JPMorgan is reportedly eyeing buyers for FreshDirect, indicating they want out of their investment into the online food retailer recently besieged by delivery problems, according to a new report.
+JPMorgan is reportedly eyeing buyers for FreshDirect, indicating they want out of their investment into the online food retailer recently plagued by delivery problems, according to a new report.

 Continue Reading Below